DenishaYP-creator/MechaCar_Statistical_Analysis/README.md

 The P-Value from our linear model is 5.35e+11 or 5.35 × 1011 or 535000000000.0

 # Deliverable 2: Summary Statistics on Suspension Coils
+### Summary Statistics on Suspension Coils
-The second dataset, MechaCar_mpg.csv, contains AutoUR mile per hour testing on 50 MechaCar prototypes.
-The AutopRU manufacturing team's test results consist of the following metric, which will serve as the variables(columns) in our analysis. : vehicle length, vehicle weight, spoiler angle, drivetrain, and ground clearance.
+The second dataset, 'Suspension_Coil.csv', contains AutoUR PSI for three manufacturing lots.The AutopRU manufacturing team's test results consist of the following metric, which will serve as the variables(columns) in our analysis. :VehicleID, Manufacturing_Lot, and PSI  .
 Before analyzing the data, we first establish the following:

+#### QUESTION:
+Is the manufacturing process consistent across production lots?

+#### NULL HYPNOSIS:
+H0: Manufacturing is not consistent across production lots

+#### HYPOTHESIS:
+Ha: Manufacturing is consistent across production lots

  MEAN  | MEDIAN | SD | VARIANCE
 ------------ | ------------- | -------------| -------------
 1498.78| 1500	 |  7.892627	| 	62.29356